michelle95n/MovieRecommendation/README.md

 <img id="sentiment_tag" src="images/tag_sentiment_(no genres listed).png" style="width:600px">

+Again it can be seen how the sentiment is distributed around the neutral 5, though with a slightly higher spreading.
+This is a bit surprising, since it would be easy to think that a user tag would be more prone into being negative or positive.
+The reason for these results could be because of the tags only being a few words, making the sentiment of the tags more general.

+Next step is to visualize these results, and see if the plot description and the tags also uses the same words when describing the genre.
+This is done by the use of wordclouds.

 ## Wordclouds

+The wordclouds picture all the most important words of a subset by the use of TF-IDF.
+By using the wordclouds for each genre it therefore shows which words are the most used or are most important for that genre, divided into plot description and tags.

 ### Visualization of plot description

+First the plot description will be visualized by the wordclouds.
+Each genre consisting of all the corresponding plot description is one part of the full corpus.
+The full corpus therefore consists of all genres with plot descriptions.
+The wordclouds for each genre can be seen by clicking the corresponding button for the wanted genre.

 <button class="button" onclick="document.getElementById('wordcloud_plot').src='images/plot_wordcloud_(no genres listed).png'">no genres</button>
 <button class="button" onclick="document.getElementById('wordcloud_plot').src='images/plot_wordcloud_Action.png'">Action</button>